clayrisser/linux-factory/README.md

 ### Script Hooks

-> Script hooks are a deb-distro concept and should not be confused with the live build hooks available at `lb/hooks/`.
+> Script hooks are a linux-factory concept and should not be confused with the live build hooks available at `lb/hooks/`.

 During the installation process, there are two script hooks that can be utilized, `post-install` and `user-post-install`.